 The fiber found in pureed pumpkin helps treat stomach issues like diarrhea and constipation.
 Fiber absorbs excess water and binds your dog’s stool, which helps move it through their digestive tract.

 Pumpkin is also high in lutein and zeaxanthin, which helps lower the risk of eye disease.
 The Vitamin A in pumpkin helps promote healthy eye sight.

 Immune System Boost

-The Vitamins C, A, E, and other antioxidants found in pumpkin can give your dachshund a healthy boost to their immune system.
-Antioxidants will give those nasty cancer cells the boot!
+The vitamins C, A, E, and antioxidants found in pumpkin can give your Dachshund a healthy immune system boost.

 Worms & Parasites